Wells Larsen

 • Environmental Protection: Healthy environments are foundational to human health and long-term stability.
 I support practical, responsible action that preserves natural spaces and reduces harm for future generations.

 • Neurodiversity & ADHD Inclusion: Human cognition is not one-size-fits-all.
 I support environments that recognize and value neurodivergent ways of thinking, including Attention-Deficit/Hyperactivity Disorder (ADHD).
 When organizations design work around clarity, flexibility, and trust—rather than rigid norms—they unlock creativity, pattern recognition, deep focus, and innovation that might otherwise be lost.
 I advocate for practical accommodations, reduced stigma, and leadership approaches that see neurodivergence not as a deficit to be managed, but as a capability to be understood and supported.
+Ground Breaking Research: When all you’ve got is a tree-climb test, every fish looks like a failure.”

 RECENT READINGS